Helsinki-NLP/OPUS-ingest/README.md

  * Can I run cronjobs on taito?
 Yes it's possible.
 One needs to remember which server it's installed, so please use taito-login3.csc.fi or taito-login4.csc.fi instead of generic taito.csc.fi alias.
  * Can I run cronjobs on abel?
 Yes.
 Set them from the login nodes with crontab -e
  * How do I use the cPouta service on CSC? check the user guide at https://research.csc.fi/pouta-user-guide
+ * Can I create a disk image of my virtual server on CSC?
+Yes!
+Check https://research.csc.fi/pouta-adding-images